TimTiian/YahooMusic-Recommendation-System/README.md

 ![Alt Text](https://github.com/barbeque-sauce/YahooMusic-Recommendation-System/blob/master/preds.png)

-### Download the project
+### Download the Repository
 * Create a new folder, cd to it and run the command: git clone https://github.com/barbeque-sauce/YahooMusic-Recommendation-System.git
-* Alternatively, the project can be downloaded on your browser.
+* Alternatively, the repository can be downloaded on your browser.

 ### Run the code